 Aloe Toxin Rid Shampoo is specifically formulated to go into your hair and remove pretty much anything untoward in there, like pollutants, chlorine, minerals from hard water, and so on.
 THC also counts there.
 The thing is that all reports of the new formula say it’s much less effective, so we have to stress here: Old Formula only.
 The only thing that comes close to its effectiveness is Zydot Ultra Clean Shampoo, so if you really can’t get your hands on Aloe Toxin Rid, it’ll do.

-Check our guide on the guide on the best hair detoxification shampoo to get an idea why we insist on using Old Formula Toxin Rid only.
+Check our guide on the best hair detoxification shampoo to get an idea why we insist on using Old Formula Toxin Rid only.